Azure/terraform-azurerm-network/README.md

 V4.0.0 is a major version upgrade.
 Extreme caution must be taken during the upgrade to avoid resource replacement and downtime by accident.

 Running the `terraform plan` first to inspect the plan is strongly advised.

-## Create a basic network in Azure

-This Terraform module deploys a Virtual Network in Azure with a subnet or a set of subnets passed in as input parameters.

-The module does not create nor expose a security group.
-You could use https://github.com/Azure/terraform-azurerm-vnet to assign network security group to the subnets.

 ## Usage in Terraform 0.13
 ```hcl